jun-inoue/orthoscope/README.md

 Date | Version | Revision
 --- | --- | ---
+10 Apr.
+2021 | Version 1.5.1 | Released.
+A focal group, Plants, was newly added.
 11 Feb.
 2021 |  | Data of a shirmp (Penaeus monodon) and an tunicate (Styela clava) were newly added.
 6 Feb.
 2021 |  | Data of 2 sharks (Callorhinchus-milii-E102 and Scyliorhinus-canicula) and 18 teleosts (e.g. Hucho-hucho) were newly added.
 5 Feb.
 2021 |  | Data of 6 Oryzias individualds (Oryzias melastigma E102, O.javanicas, O.sinensis, O.latipes HSOK, HNI, HdrR E102) were newly added.